nicklafferty/craftycody/content/crafts/review-diy-blanket-ladder.md

 I like reviewing projects because it grows my own skills as well as figuring out how to make my DIYs better.

 I've been looking for some kind of blanket display for a while and liked the idea of a ladder because they're tall, so they make a statement in a room, but they also have a low profile.
+I also enjoy crocheting, so I have a few handmade blankets I'd like to show off.

 ## Review: